shak/bankxplorers/content/english/eca.md

         - title: "Entrepreneurship"
           content: "Got big ideas?
 Team up for a mini business challenge and bring your creative thinking to life!"
         - title: "Basic Introduction to Investing"
           content: "Think you can guess why stock prices rise or fall?
-Play your way through the basics of investing, explore how the stock market works, and discover what risk is, all through games and simple challenges!"
+Dive into the basics of investing, explore how the stock market works, and learn what risk means, all through games and simple challenges!"

     - title: "Online Spending & Digital Safety"
       content: ""
       items:
         - title: "Spotting Scams Online"
           content: "Think you can spot a scam?
 Take on interactive challenges that put your online safety skills to the test and help you stay one step ahead!"
-        - title: "Staying Safe with Online Banking"
+        - title: "Personal information, Passwords and Online Banking"
-          content: "Find out how to protect your personal info and bank safely online like a pro."
+          content: "Discover how they are connected and why protecting personal details matters when managing money online."

     - title: "Real World Simulation & Final Projects"
       content: ""